anttijuu/BooksAndWords/BooksAndWords/InfiniteMirror/README.md

 This implementation is demonstrating *recursion* as a way to solve the problem using Swift as the programming language.

-The implementation was inspired by the book [Exercises in Programming Style by Cristina Videira Lopes](https://www.routledge.com/Exercises-in-Programming-Style/Lopes/p/book/9780367350208).
+The implementation is inspired by the book [Exercises in Programming Style by Cristina Videira Lopes](https://www.routledge.com/Exercises-in-Programming-Style/Lopes/p/book/9780367350208).

 ## Dependencies